Reinforcement learning (RL) is a fundamental and specific learning method.

 In the standard supervised, unsupervised, self-supervised frameworks, the learner receives the data and learns a model from them.

-agent interacting with its
+agent interacting in an unsupervised manner with its

 environment through a sequence of